learn-co-curriculum/introduction-to-the-dom/README.md

 2. Use Javascript to manipulate our DOM

-Real fast, let's see this.
+**Refresh your browser to get the header back** Let's remove the header now with Javascript.
 Open up the console and type in the following and press Enter.

   ```javascript
    document.querySelector('header')